 Activation Triggers

-The Plan is activated and coordinated by the Volunteer Reception Center Committee.
-Activation of the plan can be requested by any governmental agency by contacting the United Way 2-1-1 or COAD Chair or Co-Chair.
+The VRC Plan is activated and coordinated by the Volunteer Reception Center Committee.
+Activation of the plan can be requested by any governmental agency by contacting the United Way 211 or COAD Chair or Co-Chair.
 The request will be processed through the appropriate COAD protocols with any request for VRC activations to be confirmed to the requesting agency by the VRC Committee Chair.

 Triggers may include, but are not limited to the following situations: